0pointr/le-Snake-Mod/README.md

 le Snake Mod
 ====
 A modified fun-infused version of the classic **Snake** game.
-There's food and snake and more!
+There's food, there's snake and there's more!
-Avoid the falling blocades and eat away towards glory!
+Avoid the falling blockades and eat your way to glory!

 ---